 There are several external factors that may result in an increase or decrease in the pH level of an aquaponic system.

-An increase in the pH is usually due to carbonate buildup in the system which may be due to the water used is hard.
-The grow media being used may also contribute, as well as the materials used to build the take or beds including limestone and concrete.
+An increase in the pH is usually due to carbonate buildup in the system, which may be due to the water used being hard.
+The grow media being used may also contribute, as well as the materials used to build the take or beds, including limestone and concrete.

 Although a high pH is common during the initial startup of the system, a well-established bacteria colony can eventually reduce the pH by preventing the buildup of carbonate via the nitrification process.